Construction Zone Injury Lawyer

 - Lanes Become Too Narrow for Driver: Some construction zones attempt to keep multiple lanes of traffic open but make these lanes much more narrow.
 Motor vehicle operators that do not account for particularly narrow lanes can collide with other adjacent vehicles.

 - Poor Road Conditions: Oftentimes, motor vehicle drivers in construction zones find that the road’s top asphalt layer has been removed in preparation for laying a new one.
 To minimize the danger created by uneven pavement, road construction companies must post signs regarding the condition of the roads.
 When companies fail to post these signs, serious accidents can occur.

 - Sudden Shifts in Traffic: Some motor vehicle drivers fail to follow warnings regarding approaching construction zones in the road.
 Motor vehicle drivers who find that lanes suddenly disappear are sometimes forced to either slam on their brakes or merge into another lane of traffic too quickly, which can increase the risk of an accident occurring.

 - Detours: Some construction zones force motor vehicle drivers to take alternate paths or detours.
 Drivers who are not familiar with the new path are at risk of motor vehicle accidents.

 Construction Zone Accident Attorneys

-If you have been injured in a construction zone accident, it is important that you promptly hire an attorney who handles construction zone accident cases.
+If you have been injured in a construction zone accident, it is important that you promptly hire an auto accident lawyer who handles construction zone accident cases.
 There can be many contractors and subcontractors involved in a construction project.
 The sooner an attorney can start investigating, the more likely he is to uncover the evidence of which company is at fault before the evidence disappears.
-Call Smmons and Fletcher, P.C. for a free consultation at 800-298-0111.
+Call Simmons and Fletcher, P.C. for a free consultation at 800-298-0111.